 - Get a good Maui guidebook that will detail what to see along the way.
 Find one that provides references by mile markers.
 (I’ve used Maui Revealed in the past and found it was a good reference.
 Just make sure you never trespass or do any hiking or swimming that are beyond your skills.
 If it looks dangerous, it probably is!)

 - I’d advise that you read the road to Hana section in your guidebook and highlight areas that sound interesting to you well before you set off on your journey.
 Pay particular attention to the mile markers as they will be about the only landmark that will guide you to the stops that interest you.
 Note that mile markers change depending on what road you are on.
 Though it may seem like the same road, you’ll actually be driving on three separate highways – 36, 360, and 31 and they each have their own mile markers and it can get kind of confusing.
-To me the most confusing point is once you past Hana and transition from Highway 360 to 31, the mile markers start counting down from 50.
+From Paia, the mile markers for highways 36 and 360 count up.
+Then, just past Hana, the road becomes Highway 31 with the mile markers counting down from 50.

 - Plan to share the driving time with your travel companions, if possible.
 The drive can be stressful for one person.
 Consider whether you should add an additional driver onto your rental car contract as most contracts only allow one driver as a standard.
 Additional drivers can be added for a fee.
 If you know the specific day you’ll be driving the road to Hana, most rental car companies allow you to add the additional driver for that specific days only.